JerBouma/FinanceToolkit/README.md

     neutral or a (strong) sell.
     - `discounted_cash_flow` - calculates the discounted cash flow of a company over time including the DCF of today.
+    - `earnings_calendar` - displays information about earnings date of a large selection of symbols this year including the expected PE ratio.
 - **financial_statement**
     - `income_statement` - collects a complete income statement over time.
 This can be either quarterly or annually.
 It is limited to 10 years (or 40 quarters).